joachim-gassen/botex/docs/getting_started.md

 ![Session Monitor](assets/images/gstarted_otree_monitor.png)

-You see, the bots already made their first move and wait for you ('P2').
+You will see that the bots already made their first move and are waiting for you ('P2').
 Time to act.
 Open the human URL in your browser and play the game.
 You will see the bots' moves in the session monitor as you progress.

 ## Exporting botex Data